 4.4.1 Description and Priority

 This product shall allow the user to select “Night Mode” and update the UI appropriately.
-When Night Mode is selected the colors of the board will be changed from the regular alternating black____(?)_____ and red to black and blue.
-R______(?)____eference section 3.1.7 to look at an image of the Night Mode.
+When Night Mode is selected the colors of the board will be changed from the regular alternating black and red to black and blue.
+Reference section 3.1.7 to look at an image of the Night Mode.

 4.4.2 Stimulus/Response Sequences